joelstrohmeier/website/src/blog/how-to-test-for-keyboard-accessibility.md

 An accessible interface design includes strong, easily discernible focus styles.
 Essentially, this is about checking whether a broad group of people can easily see which element on a web page currently has focus.

 One way to ensure you have an accessible focus style would be to use a 2 pixel (px) thickness or above solid border around the element and make sure the colour has at least a 3:1 contrast ratio.
 To check the contrast ratios in your design, you can use the <a href="https://www.tpgi.com/color-contrast-checker/">Colour Contrast Analyser</a>.
-This allows you to select the foreground and background colours using an eye dropper tool and see whether the result meets minimum ratios.
+This allows you to select the foreground and background colours using an eye dropper tool and see whether the result passes or fails.

 There are more details to consider around colour contrast and designing effective focus styles but I don't aim to cover them in this post (for the sake of brevity).
 If you'd like to know more, I recommend this comprehensive <a href="https://www.sarasoueidan.com/blog/focus-indicators/">guide to focus indicators by Sara Soueidan</a>.